 Similarly, most growth advice focuses on learning, not unlearning.
 You’ve probably heard advice like “learn to set boundaries”, “learn nonviolent communication”, “learn to be present”, “learn to say No”, “learn to handle conflicts well”, “learn to accept yourself”.
 Maybe you've even given this advice yourself.

 But… none of these—setting boundaries, being present, saying no…—require much learning!
-Actually, they mostly require unlearning: unlearning the insecurities that stand in the way of these natural capacities.
+Actually, they mostly require unlearning: unlearning what blocks these natural capacities.

 When people feel safe, they excel at being present, expressing desires, and saying no, even if they never studied ‘how to set boundaries’ or learned ‘authentic communication’ techniques!
 These so-called “skills” are totally natural.1

 Relaxation, love, self-acceptance, happiness, flow… all of these are effortless defaults that get papered over by learned tensions.
-You don’t learn how to do them.
-You unlearn the tensions that obstruct their natural flow.
+We don’t learn how to do them.
+We unlearn the tensions that obstruct their natural flow.

-It sounds too good to be true, but it’s possible!
-First a personal example: I used to have immense trouble with saying No, being in conflict, “accepting myself”, etc., and now I just… don't.
-The same is true for what used to be my largest insecurities: dating.
+I used to have immense trouble with saying No, being in conflict, “accepting myself”, etc., and now I just… don't.
+The same is true for what used to be my largest insecurity: dating.
 I’d get anxious and weird, overthink, and be extremely risk-averse.
-Then I unlearned my insecurities and, finally, when my current girlfriend and I got together, my body had so little tension it just felt pleasantly… “hollow”.
+Then I unlearned it and, finally, when my current girlfriend and I got together, my body had so little tension it just felt pleasantly… “hollow”.
 (Almost2) no insecurities arose.

 Another example found in the wild:

-Note how when someone completely resolves their anxiety, they don’t just “learn” to manage it; their system forgets the triggers that used to create it.
-When patterns and insecurities get deeply unlearned, they stop arising entirely.
+Note how when someone completely resolves their anxiety, they don’t just “learn” to manage it; their system forgets the insecurities that used to create it.3

 There were two, but they were very small.
 They evaporated once I noticed them.